mmkim1210/GeneticsMakie.jl/docs/src/examples/locus.md

     plot alternative measures of strength of association (e.g. Z scores).

 !!! note "Patterns of LD"
-    Oftentimes, chunks of LD blocks hug the gene boundaries.
+    Oftentimes, chunks of LD blocks hug a single or multiple gene boundaries.

 !!! tip "Covering the entire genome"
     Visualizing 1,500 genomic regions with 2 Mb window will more or less cover the